Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

    * this command to use tank if desired.
    *
    * @param driveSubsystem
-   * @param xSpeed The speed fowards and backwards
+   * @param xSpeed The speed forwards and backwards
    * @param zRotation The speed to turn the drivetrain at
    * @param squareInputs Square the inputs from the controller */